icairns006/Person-Following-Car/README.md

 # Person-Following-Car
 This project uses a hobby grade RC car that is controlled by my laptop using an Arduino.
 Matlab code on my laptop finds a person using face detection, checkerboard following or color following.
-The computer then tells the arduino throttle commands and then the arduino sends maps that to PWM commands for the ESC and Servo on the RC car.
+The computer then tells the arduino throttle commands and the arduino maps that to PWM commands for the ESC and Servo on the RC car.

 Read the README.pdf for a more in depth explanation